Cytoreduction

 Recovery Expectations

 Recovery after cytoreduction varies widely, depending on what is actually done and what organs were involved or removed or reconstructed.
 But in general, MIGS is still possible in many cases if a qualified and experienced quaternary gynecologic surgeon is available.
-Worldwide, relative to the total number of fellowship trained gynecologic oncologists, this is only a handful.
+Worldwide, relative to the total number of fellowship trained gynecologic oncologists, there are only a handful of surgeons at this level.
+If MIGS capable, most are trained in and focused on pelvic disease only.

 If MIGS is possible, many patients can walk the same day, possibly go home the same day or the next morning, and gradually increase activity over 1–2 weeks.
 But fatigue and deeper pelvic soreness can last longer than with less complex procedures.
 It’s common to need a staged return to work and exercise; your team should provide clear milestones and individualized restrictions.
 If a big laparotomy incision is required, then the hospital stay can be up to ten days, possibly with an ICU admission during the stay, and much longer rehab with higher complication rates.